brookescarlett/css-lecture/README.md

 ### SWBAT
 * Understand the anatomy of a declaration block
 * Learn how to test CSS with Chrome Dev Tools
-* Create custom layouts using Semantic UI and Grid
+* Create custom layouts using Semantic UI
 * Go over custom CSS and flex box

 ### Why CSS is important